 - What interest rate structures do you offer?

-For SBA 7(a) loans, we offer all borrowers a quarterly variable, 3-year fixed or a 5-year fixed interest rate structure and let you choose the option you feel works best for you.
+For SBA 7(a) loans, we offer all borrowers a quarterly variable, 3-year fixed, or 5-year fixed interest rate structure and let you choose the option you feel works best for you.

 - How much money do I need to have to acquire a business?